-UDSU – Urban Design Studies Unit at the University of Strathclyde (see the Strathclyde website) was set up in 1989 by Hildebrand Frey, to address problems of urban rehabilitation, renewal and restructuring.
-Its research originally focused on the city and its origin, its development, form and structure and expanded to its impact on people and community engagement.
-It has developed over time within the areas of ecological, urban and economic sustainability, the history of urban design, minorities and the built environment.
-Research within the group has been sponsored by the EU, ESRC, AHRC, RTPI and other grants.
-UDSU has a strong expertise on urban analysis, planning and design, street design and traffic calming, community engagement in urban policies and design, identity and sociability of public spaces.
+UDSU – Urban Design Studies Unit at University of Strathclyde (see the Strathclyde website) as set up in 1989 by Hildebrand Frey, to address problems of urban rehabilitation, renewal and restructuring.
+It research originally focused on city and is origin development and structure and expanded to impact on people and community engagement.
+It is developed over time within areas of ecological, urban and economic sustainability, the history of urban design, minorities and the built environment.
+Research within the group has been sponsored by EU, ESRC, AHRC, RTPI and other grants.
+UDSU has strong expertise on urban analysis, planning and design, street design and traffic calming, community engagement in urban policies and design, identity and sociability of public spaces.

-Currently the Unit, led by Professor Sergio Porta and Dr. Ombretta Romice, is expanding further towards an interpretation of urban form and dynamics as layered manifestations of complex relationships of mutual change and evolution that require new ways of interpreting, representing and managing space.
-This shift towards an understanding of how urban space changes between different states and forms of control in time rather than how are those states configured, i.e. towards a concept of adaptive space, may provoke innovations in Urban Design practice by means of contributions from many disciplines of the built environment like urban morphology and geography as well as other sciences like the biology of evolution or the physics of complex networks.
-UDSU has therefore developed a strong record of international and multidisciplinary research in the study of spatial complex networks, with important studies on urban transportation network morphology and their impact on economy and people behavior in cities.
-Its work includes the production of a modeling tool based on Geographic Information System (GIS) for spatial network analysis.
+Currently the Unit, led by Professor Sergio Porta and Dr. Ombretta Romice, is expanding further towards interpretation of urban and dynamics layered manifestations of complex relationships of mutual change and evolution at require new ways of interpreting, representing and managing space.
+This shift towards understanding of urban space changes between different states and of control in time rather that states configured, towards concept of adaptive space, many provoke innovations in Urban Design practice by means of contributions from many disciplines the built environment like urban morphology and geography as well as other sciences like the biology of evolution or the physics of complex networks.
+UDSU has therefore developed a strong record of international and multidisciplinary research in study of spatial complex networks, with important studies on urban transportation network morphology and to impact on economy and people behavior in cities.
+It work includes the production of modeling tool based on Geographic Information System (GIS) for spatial network analysis.

-Significant efforts are needed to better understand the main challenges looming on urban structures as a consequence of globalization, economic uncertainty, rapid mobility and migration, in both the western and developing worlds.
-Dealing with major interrelated dynamics like those posed by massive urbanization processes, informal settlements and instant cities, community revitalization and new forms of place identity in the space of flows, social housing estates rehabilitation, street reclaiming and automobile dependency in cities, requires acknowledging cities as inherently self-organizing systems.
+Significant efforts to better understand the main challenges looming on urban structures consequence of globalization, economic uncertainty, rapid mobility and migration, in both the western and developing worlds.
+Dealing with major interrelated dynamics like those posed by massive urbanization processes, informal settlements and instant cities, community revitalization and new place identity in space of flows, social housing estates rehabilitation, street reclaiming and automobile dependency in cities, requires acknowledging cities inherently self-organizing systems.

 On giants’ shoulders

 For those interested in urban design and planning these are exciting days.
-A whole new story is beginning where at many levels the promise of a better world is raising from new forms of synergy between the agenda of Sustainability for policy makers and that of Place Making for architects and urban scholars in general.
+A whole new story is beginning where at many levels the promise of better world is raising from new synergy between the agenda of Sustainability for policy makers and that Place Making for architects and urban scholars in general.

-It took a while to reach this point.
-More than 10 years ago, influential documents like Towards an Urban Renaissance and The Urban Design Compendium inaugurated this new page by summarizing in form of guidelines a wealth of literature from the late Eighties which included works by Peter Newman and Jeff Kenworthy in Australia, Peter Calthorpe and Andres Duany in the USA, Ian Bentley, Mike Jenks and Hidebrand Frey in the UK, and we certainly cannot quote all of them.
+It took while reach is point.
+More than 10 years ago, influential documents like Towards Urban Renaissance and The Urban Design Compendium inaugurated this new page by summarizing in guidelines wealth of literature the late Eighties which included works by Peter Newman and Jeff Kenworthy in Australia, Peter Calthorpe and Andres Duany in the USA, Ian Bentley, Mike Jenks and Hidebrand Frey in UK, and certainly cannot quote all of them.

-To be true, this new wave of urbanism, which took the names of New Urbanism in the USA and Place Making in the UK, proceeded on the shoulders of giants like Jane Jacobs, Christopher Alexander, Oscar Newman, Donald Appleyard, Allan Jacobs.
-These were protagonists of the first sharp criticism to the many facets of conventional urbanism in the early Sixties, still shrunk between endless sprawl and senseless towers-in-the-park.
-Such two models stemmed directly from the theories of those, like Ebenezerd Howard and Le Corbusier, who shaped the new discipline of urban planning and design at the very dawn of the XXth century.
+To be true, this new wave of urbanism, which took names of New Urbanism in USA and Place Making the UK, proceeded on the shoulders of giants like Jane Jacobs, Christopher Alexander, Oscar Newman, Donald Appleyard, Allan Jacobs.
+These were protagonists of first sharp criticism to many facets of conventional urbanism in early Sixties, still shrunk between endless sprawl and senseless towers-in-park.
+Such two models stemmed directly the theories, like Ebenezerd Howard and Le Corbusier, who shaped the new discipline of urban planning and design at very dawn of XXth century.

 A long story indeed.
 A story dense of intellectual challenges and adventurous human trajectories that sometimes resulted in sharp conflicts with each other.
 And a story of major failures.
-The whole culture of Place Making that we are here interpreting for the best future of Scotland can be reduced to a long and difficult recover from those two models, the countless Levittowns and Pruitt-Igoes that have permeated our urban culture and shaped both our industrial cities and our discipline since their very origins.
-After so much time and so many realizations, after the environmental challenges posed by global warming and the immense social challenges posed by global urbanization, the shortcomings of such two models are in front of our eyes: they are simply not sustainable anymore.
+The whole culture of Place Making are here interpreting to best future of Scotland can reduced to long and difficult recover from two models, the countless Levittowns and Pruitt-Igoes have permeated our urban culture and shaped both industrial cities and our discipline since their very origins.
+After much time and many realizations, the environmental challenges posed by global warming and the immense social challenges posed by global urbanization, their shortcomings such two models in front eyes: are simply not sustainable anymore.
 We should retrofit Suburbia.
 We should regenerate Futurama.
-And we should do it now.
+And we should it now.

 There are obstacles in front of us.
-One may think that such obstacles are very hard to overcome because they are enrooted in complex financial or political problems, but it is not like that.
+One may think that such obstacles are very hard to overcome because are enrooted in complex financial or political problems, but is not like that.
 The problem is mainly cultural.
-And the first thing we can do to move our civilization forward towards better places for our people is to acknowledge that there is apparently a long way to go before we understand how cities should be designed and planned.
+And the first thing can move our civilization forward towards better places for our people is to acknowledge that apparently long way to before understand how cities should designed and planned.

-Look around the new “urban jewels”; give a glance to glamorous architectural journals; listen to what is taught in the best schools of architecture.
-Generations after generations, we architects still perpetuate the gospel in a surreal childish game, where the higher the failure, the greater the honour.
-Our idea of designing cities is that you should do the job pretty much as if you were designing a building, but just a bit larger.
+Look around the new “urban jewels”; give glance to glamorous architectural journals; listen to taught in best schools of architecture.
+Generations after generations, we architects still perpetuate the gospel in surreal childish game, where the higher the failure, the greater the honour.
+Our idea of designing cities you should the job pretty much as you were designing a building, but just a bit larger.

-Historically, architects are very young professional figures: in past ages they used to be master builders, they used to serve the community just doing the right thing as it had always been done before, adopting, preserving and respecting the overall structure of spaces even when – especially when – very special and prominent buildings where realized.
-But then architecture was entirely reconfigured in a different and even opposite way.
-We should pay a lot of attention to this passage.
-With this passage, at the beginning of the XXth century, architecture changed its status from being a practical art and an experimental science, in the age of the master-builders, to being just a branch of the visual arts in the age of the avant-guards.
-It is at this point that the dimension of the extraordinary prevailed and architects started doing a different job.
-But, in John Habraken’s words: “The demands of the everyday environment are vastly different from what is required to create the extraordinary.
-Nevertheless, the profession’s self image, publications and ways of working still cling to its roots in monumental architecture” (Habraken, 2005).
-So let us be very clear: by calling for a new evidence-based approach to the design of the ordinary city we are now challenging our mother-discipline of architecture to the heart, we are questioning its very foundations.
-We are making a big jump into an entire new scientific domain and beginning to delineate the foundations of a new discipline.
+Historically, architects are very young professional figures: in past ages to master builders serve the community just doing the right had always been done before, adopting, preserving and respecting the overall structure of spaces even – especially very special and prominent buildings realized.
+But the architecture was entirely reconfigured in different and even opposite way.
+We should pay a lot of attention to passage.
+With this passage, at beginning of the XXth century, architecture changed its status from being a practical art and an experimental science, in the age of the master-builders, to being just branch of visual arts age of avant-guards.
+It point dimension of extraordinary prevailed and architects started doing different job.
+But, in John Habraken’s words: “The demands of everyday environment at vastly different for required to create extraordinary.
+Nevertheless, the profession’s self image, publications and ways of working still cling to roots in monumental architecture” (Habraken, 2005).
+So us very clear: by calling for new evidence-based approach to design ordinary city are challenging our mother-discipline of architecture to heart, are questioning it very foundations.
+We are making big jump into entire new scientific domain and beginning to delineate the foundations of new discipline.